 Quilts are a beautiful addition to any home whether you use them as covers on beds or as art for the walls.
-This article will address new quilts made by artisans–both hand-quilted and machine-quilted.
+New quilts made by artisans–both hand-quilted and machine-quilted—need proper care.
 If you have purchased a quilt from a commercial retailer, simply follow the washing instructions provided on the care tag.
 Antique or heirloom quilts require special care.

 How to Wash New Handmade Quilts